TN Cong's veiled attack on DMK govt, flays 'political pressure' to get Rajiv case convicts released | Politics

 - India

-The Tamil Nadu Congress Committee on Friday said it does not agree with Chief Minister MK Stalin demanding the Centre to set free the seven Rajiv Gandhi assassination case life convicts and denounced what it called 'political pressure.'
-A day after Stalin wrote to President Ram Nath Kovind seeking orders to release the convicts immediately, TNCC president K S Alagiri said his party does not concur with Stalin on this issue and him writing to Kovind.
+The Tamil Nadu Congress Committee on Friday said it does not agree with Chief Minister M K Stalin demanding that the Centre set free the seven Rajiv Gandhi assassination case life convicts and denounced what it called 'political pressure.'
+A day after Stalin wrote to President Ram Nath Kovind, seeking orders to release the convicts immediately, TNCC president K S Alagiri said his party does not concur with Stalin on this issue and him writing to Kovind.

 ''We do not agree to it,'' Alagiri told reporters over the demand and Stalin writing to Kovind urging the release of convicts.